8 Kinds of NBA Playoff Storylines Worth Watching

-As we continue to make our way deeper into the 2019 NBA® Playoffs, there’s no better time to take a step back and recognize the recurring plots and storylines that have made for some of the most thrilling playoff series over the years.
+As we continue to make our way deeper into the 2019 NBA Playoffs, there’s no better time to take a step back and recognize the recurring plots and storylines that have made for some of the most thrilling playoff series over the years.

-True, one might argue that playoff series are like snowflakes in that no two are exactly the same, what with the unique combinations of players, coaches, cities and subplots.
+One might argue that playoff series are like snowflakes in that no two are exactly the same, what with the unique combinations of players, coaches, cities and subplots.
 But the more of these unique snowflakes you watch over the years, the more you can’t help but notice the patterns emerge — ones that span eras and egos to form recognizable dramatic arcs against the canvas of a seven-game series.

 From the “Handing of the Torch” to the “Contract Maker,” here are eight kinds of NBA playoff storylines worth tuning in for, whether you love basketball or not.

 This is one of the most recognizable playoff storylines, primarily because the very mechanics of playoff seeding ensures that the best team will face off against the weakest remaining opponent in every round.
 Often, these series tend to be blowouts, with the top-ranked seeds sleepwalking through offensive sets as they dismantle their underdog opponents.
 But every so often, we get to witness playoff magic, when the seemingly “lesser” team does the unthinkable and pulls out multiple upset victories to steal the series.
 A classic example of the David vs. Goliath archetype occurred 25 years ago, when the 8th-seeded Denver Nuggets shocked a 62-win Seattle Supersonics team on their home floor in a critical Game 5 (the first round of the NBA Playoffs was a best-of-five game series until 2003) to make NBA history.
 Chills.